 Abnormal: patient is mute, using abnormal words and/or slurring

-If 1 out of the three examinations occurs there is a 72% probability of a stroke.
+If 1 out of the 3 examinations occur there is a 72% probability of a stroke.

-Risk factors: high blood pressure, heart disease, diabetes, smoking and having had a prior stroke.
+Risk factors are: high blood pressure, heart disease, diabetes, smoking and having had a prior stroke.